ag-pacier/pyStockBot/README.md

 ## Testing
 Test the script with: `python3 trader.py`.

-Buy and sell triggers can be evaluated using this [calculator](https://dqydj.com/stock-return-calculator/) to view estimated returns if you had purchased a given stock on the date when the script triggered the buy/sell.
+Buy triggers can be evaluated using this [calculator](https://dqydj.com/stock-return-calculator/) to view estimated returns if you had purchased a given stock on the date when the script triggered the buy.

 ## Customization
 Modify `monitored_tickers` array with the stocks you want to monitor for buy/sell triggers.